pavlen5kiy/CasualRide/README.md

-[WASD] for controls
+[WASD] or arrows for controls
 [Space] to Pause/Continue
 [R] to restart

-My highest score is around 100 btw :]
+My highest score is 57 btw :]